rzippo/drawio-latex/readme.md

 This package can be used to directly include `.drawio` figures in your LaTeX documents.

+Its main advantage is the improved workflow, which enables you to modify your figures and re-build your document without the tedious step of exporting manually.

 ## Requirements

 You need the `draw.io` desktop app installed and callable as `drawio`.